-The health and safety of our staff, customers and broader community are our highest priority and Council will continue to implement various proactive measures as new advice from the Australian Government is received.
+Yorke Peninsula Council had implemented many cautionary steps to ensure we met our duty of care obligations and helped ‘slow the spread’.
+The health and safety of our staff, customers and broader community continues to be our highest priority and Council will take measures as new advice from the Australian Government is received.

 - Council have postponed/cancelled all non-essential Council events including but not limited to the YorKON and the YP Art Exhibition events in April.
 For a full list of postponed or cancelled events, click here.